Measuring Angles and Protractor Worksheets

 Measuring Angle with Protractor: Type 1

 Each worksheet has 8 problems measuring angles with a protractor.
-Easy level has an increment by 5s, and medium level has an increment by 1s.
-For the hard one, the angles spun any directions with the increment by 1s.
+Easy level has an increment by 5s, and moderate level has an increment by 1s.
+For the difficult one, the angles spun any directions with the increment by 1s.

 Measuring Angle with Protractor: Type 2

 You have rays with sides and vertex marked.
 Find the angles using a protractor.
 See above to know details about difficulty levels.